YoniA/terminal-quiz/README.md

 # Automaticlly add questions from a file

 It is possible to populate all db tables with questions form a formatted question file.
 Saving the tedious work of doing it for each question manually with a gui tool (sqlitebrowser).

-to do so, carefully follow the steps bellow.
+To do so, carefully follow the steps bellow.

 1. under the main directory create a `questions` file (name is important!)
 2. populate the `questions` file with questions in the following format (this step is error-prone, so should be done carefully):
 ```